 Now that we have an estimate of the student's total law school debt, we can estimate their repayment schedule.
 The Federal Direct and GradPLUS loans carry a standard 10-year repayment term after the student graduates from law school.
 However, for most of our students, extending their repayment plan based on their cumulative debt level allows for a more realistic repayment schedule.
-The Federal Direct and GradPLUS repayment schedules listed below are based on a 20-year Fixed Extended repayment schedule.
+The Federal Direct and GradPLUS repayment schedules listed below are based on a 25-year Extended Fixed repayment schedule.

-Note: For purposes of this analysis we have used the current prevailing interest rates for the Federal Direct Loan (6.08%) and the GradPLUS loan (7.08%) with a 20-year repayment term.
+Note: For purposes of this analysis we have used the current prevailing interest rates for the Federal Direct Loan (6.54%) and the GradPLUS loan (7.54%) with an Extended Fixed 25-year repayment term.

 Loan Type Amount Borrowed Monthly Payment Total Payments

-Unsubsidized \$ 61,500 \$ 443 \$ 106,320
+Unsubsidized \$ 61,500 \$ 417 \$ 125,037

-GradPLUS \$ 69,000 \$541 \$ 129,840
+GradPLUS \$ 69,000 \$512 \$ 153,510

-Total \$ 130,500 \$ 984 \$ 236,160
+Total \$ 130,500 \$ 929 \$ 278,547

 As we can see by this example, law students have the option to accrue a significant amount of debt while attending law school.
-Assuming that the student in the example has a starting salary at graduation of \$55,000 the projected monthly payment would constitute 22% of their gross income.
+Assuming that the student in the example has a starting salary at graduation of \$55,000 the projected monthly payment would constitute approximately 20-22% of their gross income.
 It must be noted that not all students incur this level of debt, and we are not recommending that students borrow at this level.
 However, we want you to be aware of the level of debt that you may incur, and hope that you seriously consider what this debt may mean when you begin your career.

-^{}The repayment example above is an estimate and does not include accrued interest.
+The repayment example above is an estimate and does not include accrued interest.
 Actual repayment amounts will vary depending upon prevailing interest rates and will be determined by your servicer.
 It also assumes the student is receiving \$20,000 in Institutional funding.